 HANDS ON HISTORY

-The idea of a looking at the world from a 3-D perspective started about 180 years ago, when an English gent patented the idea.
+The idea of a looking at the world from a 3-D perspective started about 180 years ago, when an Englishman patented the idea.
 That idea came to be known as the stereoscope, which is an optical device that allows you to create an illusion of depth from 2 flat images photographed at slightly different angles.

 Several year later in 1861, Oliver Wendell Holmes Sr. (the poet) not to be confused with his son, Oliver Wendel Holmes Jr. (Supreme Court Justice) deliberately published (not patented) a design so everyone could use it.
 It was a simple, easy to use hand-held device that used a paper card or “stereograph “.
 Up until this point, stereoscopes used mirrors, were expensive and the images were made of glass images.